sir-lucian/pastebins/README.md

 # Summary of DJMax Respect V - V Liberty 3 Incident for English speakers 101

 Greetings, this is Sir Lucian.
-Guest Pattern Designer of DJMax Respect V. I'm writing this on my own GitHub page just because Google Docs or posting on any other SNS directly are more prone to outrage attacks, so please bare with me
+Guest Pattern Designer of DJMax Respect V. I'm writing this on my own GitHub page just because Google Docs or posting on any other SNS directly are more prone to outrage attacks, so please bear with me

 ### Disclaimer
 **I'm not writing this on Neowiz, Rocky Studio, or any official groups behalf.** I'm only doing this so that the global side could finally have a better grasp of what had happened from the very beginning, by 3rd party's perspective.